 - Try to use the bathroom 5 to 15 minutes after meals.
 After breakfast is a good time to move your bowels.
 The reflexes in your colon are strongest at this time.

 - Drink 8 (8-ounce) glasses (2 liters) of liquids daily, if you can.
-Drink water, juices, soups, ice cream shakes, and other drinks that don’t have caffeine.
-Prune juice may also help.
+Drink water, juices (such as prune juice), soups, ice cream shakes, and other drinks that don’t have caffeine.
+Drinks with caffeine, such as coffee and soda, pull fluid out of your body.

 - Slowly increase the fiber in your diet to 25 to 35 grams per day.
 If you have an ostomy or have had recent bowel surgery, check with your doctor or nurse before making any changes in your diet.
 Foods high in fiber include: